ENT · Vestibular Schwannoma

 Vignette unlocked

-A 48-year-old male presents with a 6-month history of progressive hearing loss in his right ear and a persistent high-pitched ringing sensation.
-He reports occasional vertigo and a feeling of unsteadiness when walking.
-Physical examination reveals decreased corneal reflex on the right side and Weber test lateralizing to the left ear.
-Audiometry confirms unilateral sensorineural hearing loss.
+A 48-year-old male presents to the clinic complaining of a 6-month history of progressive hearing loss in his right ear and a constant high-pitched ringing sensation.
+He reports occasional episodes of mild imbalance when walking.
+Physical examination reveals decreased right-sided corneal reflex and diminished right-sided facial sensation.
+Weber test lateralizes to the left ear, and Rinne test is positive bilaterally.

 +Reveal answer